 Talking about the experiences of children, you’re able to really further humanize the experiences of people of African descent and Africans during enslavement.
 There are experiences of birth, life, and death in these spaces, so that’s why these objects of life that children would have handled, even as they were in this system that was so precarious to their livelihood, deeply resonate with me.

-Dr. Flewellen: Archeology is in the habit of creating history.
+Dr. Flewellen: Archaeology is in the habit of creating history.
 And, in the space of creating history, it is important to have as many voices as we can at the table.
 That means having more voices from women, women-identified folks, people of color, different spiritual-religious affiliations, and sexual orientations.
-Archeology is still very Anglo-centric and heteronormative.
+Archaeology is still very Anglo-centric and heteronormative.
 The benefit of including more voices in the field is that we get a greater diversity in the histories we’re creating.

-Dr. Flewellen: Reach out to archeologists.
+Dr. Flewellen: Reach out to archaeologists.
 With the expansion of technology, there are so many new outlets for people to get in contact and be in the know about folks who are doing this work.
-The blog Women in Archeology highlights a bunch of different women who are in this field.
-I’m the co-founder of the Society of Black Archeologists (SBA), and they’re oftentimes reaching out to us to highlight our members.
+The blog Women in Archaeology highlights a bunch of different women who are in this field.
+I’m the co-founder of the Society of Black Archaeologists (SBA), and they’re oftentimes reaching out to us to highlight our members.
 All that so when young women want to join this field, they have the resources and at least the representation to see that there are women who are out there who are digging, and there are women who are out there in the lab analyzing the artifacts.